mydumper/mydumper_docs/installing.rst

 MacOS
 ^^^^^

-Mydumper can be installed on MacOS using `Homebrew <https://formulae.brew.sh/formula/mydumper>`_:
+MyDumper can be installed on MacOS using `Homebrew <https://formulae.brew.sh/formula/mydumper>`_:

 .. code-block::  bash